alok/LeanTool/README.md

 ```

 ## Model Context Protocol (MCP) Server
 - `leanmcp.py` is a [Model Context Protocol (MCP)](https://modelcontextprotocol.io/) server.
-This exports Lean (and plugins including load_sorry) as a [MCP tool](https://modelcontextprotocol.io/docs/concepts/tools), without the feedback loop.
+This exports Lean (and plugins including load_sorry) as a [MCP tool](https://modelcontextprotocol.io/docs/concepts/tools), without the LLM and the feedback loop.
 Works with apps that can utilize MCP servers, and are able to manage the feedback loop within the app.
   Has been tested to work with [Claude Code](https://docs.anthropic.com/en/docs/agents-and-tools/claude-code/overview), [Cursor](https://www.cursor.com/) and [Goose](https://github.com/block/goose).
 - Can be run in `stdio` mode: e.g. when configuring your app for MCP, fill in the command `poetry run python leanmcp.py`
-- Also serve over the network in `sse` mode: e.g. run `poetry run python leanmcp.py --sse --port 8008`,
+- Can also serve over the network in `sse` mode: e.g. run `poetry run python leanmcp.py --sse --port 8008`,
   then fill in the URL `http://<your-host-or-ip-address>:8008/sse` in your app's configuration.

 ### Example Set Up with Claude Code